 Bowling Through India

 Justin Brown’s trio of travel memoirs have been lapped up by readers who want a travel story with a difference.
-Bowling Through India is no different.
-Joined by a high-country farmer, a businessman, a photographer and a shoestring traveller named Blanket Boy, the amateur sportsmen take to the streets of India to face off against kids who can bat and bowl like demons.
+In Bowling Through India the author is joined by a high-country farmer, a businessman, a photographer and a shoestring traveller named Blanket Boy.
+The amateur sportsmen take to the streets of India to face off against kids who can bat and bowl like demons.
 Amidst the sledging and inappropriate jokes, the Black Craps, as they name their team, learn about life, love, death, compassion and the fascination of India.

 A book about travel, humour, mateship and the love of cricket that unites people whatever their age, race and station, Bowling Through India is an endearing and affecting read.

 Bowling Through India slideshow

 Bowling Through India received runner-up prize for the Whitcoulls Travel Book of the Year in April 2010.
 Huge congrats to the winner Jane Carswell, who penned Under the Huang Jiao Tree — Two Journeys in China.
 Carswell (a grandmother from Christchurch) was so shocked with her win she was still shaking when we left.
 Her book looks great.
 Chief Judge Owen Scott: ‘Once again the books and stories were compelling and original in their different ways — often surprisingly so.
 The range of entries was incredibly varied.
 They could not have been more different from each other.
 One has you reaching for tissues, the other for smelling salts and Imodium!’